Tony-S201/react-lite-carousel/README.md

 # react-lite-carousel

+# ⚠️ **Disclaimer** ⚠️

+🚧 This package is under active development and is **not functional yet**.
+Use at your own risk and avoid using it in production.

 react-lite-carousel is a lightweight and minimalistic carousel component for React, designed to be simple, fast, and easy to integrate into your projects.

 ## Features